rubot1/rubot1/README.md

 ## Hi there 👋

+I'm Boris Rusev, a backend software developer

+If an idea pops into my head i'll build it

 <!--
 **rubot1/rubot1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.